-PADSTATION is so seen a virtual instrument especially for lovers of pads, soundscapes and textures.
+PADSTATION has so seen a virtual instrument especially for lovers of pads, soundscapes, and textures.
 If you work a lot with Kontakt 5 instruments, would like to support smaller sound designers and would like to get a lot of sounds for little money, then the PADSTATION bundle is the right choice.
 On top, buyers receive an additional sample library for free when purchasing this bundle.

 - very low price ($6 USD)

 - random generator offers instant new creative input